📬Daily Brief: Apple’s most expensive iPhone yet

 Sony is launching a foster program for its $2,900 robot dog.
 It’s really just a recycling program for old Aibo bodies, which will be refurbished and donated to medical facilities that often don’t allow real dogs.

 Our best wishes for a productive day.
 Send any news, comments, Chicken Under a Brick, and Forest Dweller’s Dip to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner and Susan Howson.
+Today’s Daily Brief was brought to you by Morgan Haefner, Susan Howson, and Samanth Subramanian.